parnnoi/kitcher/README.md

 Please download app-release.apk for testing system

-# Please keep in minds that this system is a prototype system DON'T use your real information to register kircher account
+# Please keep in minds that this system is a prototype system DON'T use your real information to register kiะcher account